 For the first few times, feel free to put your pants at your ankles like a toddler.
 Once you’ve got the hang of it you can easily make moves with your pants on and bum fully covered.
-Lastly, when you’re finished scoop up any drips by sliding the device past your lady parts.
-Toss the device away from you as you pull it across so any excess doesn’t dribble on your clothing.
-If you’re lucky, you won’t even have to wipe.
-Seriously lady dirtbags, it’s the best thing since Velcro!
+I can use mine easily with a climbing harness on, which is a real time-saver.

 The backcountry can be a dirty place, there’s no doubt about that.
 Many folks are grossed out by bodily functions.
 You aren’t one of them.
 After spending any amount of time in the outdoors living off of high-fat foods and salt without a shower, your definition of clean changes.

-I keep my woman’s pee funnel wrapped up so she stays nice and protected.
-I wrap her in a bit of cloth or an old bandana so when I’m not using it, she doesn’t drip any excess into the contents of my pack.
+I keep my “woman’s pee funnel” wrapped up so it stays nice and protected.
+I wrap it in a bit of cloth or an old bandana so when I’m not using it, it doesn’t drip any excess into the contents of my pack.